Silvia and Greg

 Navigating the Cruise Ports

 If you’re arriving by cruise ship, you’ll be pleased to know that getting a taxi is a breeze.
 There are three main cruise ports in CozumelPuerta MayaInternational SSA, and Punta Langosta.
-Each port has a designated taxi stand with the rates for all the popular destinations clearly displayed on a sign.
+Each port has a designated taxi stand, with rates for all popular destinations clearly displayed on a sign.

 My advice is to take a quick photo of the rate sign with your phone.
 That way, you have a record of the official prices, just in case there’s any confusion.
 And remember, the taxis at the cruise ports only accept cash, so make sure you have some with you.